Treating Strains and Sprains with PEMF

 Strains are common sports injuries to the muscles.
-A strain occurs when the fibers of the muscle have been torn due to overstretching.
+A strain occurs when the muscle fibres are torn due to overstretching.

-A sprain is when the ligaments (the fibrous tissue which attach bones to bones) are torn, again due to trauma or a joint being extended beyond its functional range of motion.
+A sprain is when the ligaments (the fibrous tissue which attaches bones to bones) are torn, again due to trauma or a joint being extended beyond its functional range of motion.
 Sprains to the wrist and ankle are most common.
 Sprains are usually associated with pain, swelling and bruising.
-Sprains can often be associated with a tear in the adjoining cartilage.
+In addition, sprains can often be associated with a tear in the adjoining cartilage.

-The main structural protein in ligaments and tendon fibers is collagen.
-These are created by the fibroblasts (resident in the connective tissues) which also manufacture elastic fibers and other proteins for the body.
+The main structural protein in ligaments and tendon fibres is collagen.
+These are created by the fibroblasts (resident in the connective tissues), which also manufacture elastic fibres and other proteins for the body.
 Fibroblasts are critical to wound healing.

 Stimulating Fibroblasts with PEMF

-PEMF energy medicine has been proven to be greatly effective in stimulating the fibroblasts, the cells responsible to producing the building blocks for healing ligaments and tendons.
-It has been proven to charge the cell batteries (transforming the mitochondria’s ADP to ATP).
-It stimulates all the components involved in delivering the oxygen and nutrients to the mitochondria for energy (ATP) production.
-PEMF enhances the body’s delivery systems including circulation and hydration.
-PEMF increases oxygen absorption by energizing the cellular pumps, which boost the absorption of vital nutrients, and the expulsion of waste toxins from the metabolic process.
-The energized fibroblast cells have an increased charge (TMP), and maximized aerobic respiration (with oxygen) for optimum energy production (ATP) allowing them to work at a much greater efficiency.
+PEMF charges the cell batteries (transforming the mitochondria’s ADP to ATP).
+It stimulates all the components that deliver oxygen and nutrients to the mitochondria for energy (ATP) production.
+As a result, PEMF enhances the body’s delivery systems, including circulation and hydration.
+PEMF increases oxygen absorption by energizing the cellular pumps, which boost the absorption of vital nutrients and expel waste toxins from the metabolic process.
+The energized fibroblast cells have an increased charge (TMP) and maximized aerobic respiration (with oxygen) for optimum energy production (ATP), allowing them to work at a much greater efficiency.